What gifts to include in expectant moms gift baskets?

 Prenatal vitamins are essential while you are pregnant and until you are breastfeeding.
 You need to take your vitamins regardless.
 During pregnancy, it is recommended to take your prenatal vitamins at night – ideally with a snack.

 Surprisingly, it help minimize cramping at night significantly.

 Moreover, too much laziness/less movement in your lifestyle can even slow down blood circulation.
 Walk as much as you are comfortable with.
 Stretching can help in reducing leg cramps.
 Stay active, hydrated and listen to your body.
 When your body tells you that you feel tired, sit down, put your feet up and rest until you get your energy back.

 Leg cramping is a common pregnancy discomfort.
 However, if you experience restless legs even when you are not pregnant, increase your water intake, and you may want to get your vitamin D levels checked.
 For some people, leg cramping is one of the significant symptoms of vitamin D deficiency.

 C-section or Cesarean delivery is a surgical procedure to deliver one or more babies.
 C section is different than a vaginal delivery.
-It is performed in case if a mother or a baby is at risk as if there is twin pregnancy or more, breech baby, high blood pressure, or problems with the placenta or umbilical cord.
+It is performed in case if a mother or a baby is at risk as if there is twin pregnancy or more, a breech baby, high blood pressure, or problems with the placenta or umbilical cord.

 Since, C-section delivery needs a lot of post-care to recover faster internally and externally, both.

 I was able to recover super quick after my C-section deliveries as my nurses at the hospital gave helpful instructions before I was allowed to go home.